AlaaEmam29/Students-Log/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This section provides instructions on how to set up the 'Student Log' app locally.
+This section provides instructions on how to set up the 'Students Log' app locally.
 To get a local copy up and running, follow these simple steps.

 ### Prerequisites